 Each injection of Dermal filler may consist of different active ingredients.
 Some use calcium hydroxyapatite, polylactic acid, or hyaluronic acid.
-Some brands include Restylane, Juvederm, Belotero, Radiesse, and more.
+Some brands include Restylane, Juvederm, Belotero Balance, Radiesse, and more.
 Each active ingredient will target a specific cosmetic issue with varying effects.
 While some injections last for a few months, others may provide results for up to 2 years.

 Dermal Fillers works best when correcting the following facial issues:

 Drooping or saggy cheeks can make you self-conscious anytime you smile.
 You can tighten and lift this sagging skin to create a fuller and more youthful complexion with dermal fillers such as Voluma, Vollure, Restylane, Restylane Lyft, and Restylane Defyne.
 They also can help you attain more defined features, such as higher cheekbones.

 Hollow under-eyes are often the benchmark for determining a person’s age.
 Unfortunately, fine lines around the eyes can add years to your face due to genetics, squinting, sun exposure, and more.
 Luckily these can be treated with dermal fillers such as Belotero Balance injections, which work to plump up eye troughs and tighten sagging skin.

 Facial scars may become embedded and recessed into various parts of your face.
 Dermal fillers can soften up and lift affected areas to create a cleaner facial appearance.

 Another popular use of dermal fillers is to inflate undersized and flat-looking lips.
 These injections give your lips a full, hydrated appearance that can last for 6 months or longer.